albermax/xcsvm/README.md

 ## Usage

 First, please, clone this repository.
-Then you can either just go ahead and use the code or package and install it.
+Then you can either just go ahead and use the code or install it (recommended).

-If you don't install the code scripts/run.py will try to set the python path to access the code files.
+If you don't install the code, scripts/run.py will try to set the python path to access the code files.
 In this case you need to make sure that all needed packages are installed.
 At least the following are required: numpy, scipy, cython, sklearn, and [mpi4py](https://mpi4py.scipy.org/docs/usrman/install.html).